misha/iroh/README.md

 # Iroh

 Iroh is a lightweight, principled dependency injection container.
-Its system is dead simple, employing only two annotations with only the most basic options.
+Its system is dead simple, employing only two Spring-inspired annotations with only the most basic options.
 Iroh is well-tested, comes with samples, provides a complete sample project, and implements optional **lazy injection** for injected components, a rare feature among DI containers.

 Iroh is implemented using AspectJ.
 Check out the example POM [here](https://github.com/msoliter/iroh/blob/master/example/pom.xml) for details on how to integrate with Maven.